 When it comes to cleaning, don’t neglect your outdoor units.
 Due to the nature of being outside, they’re more susceptible to damage and blockage.
 This can be from dirt and soil build-up, as well as overgrown vegetation.
 Your outdoor unit is made up of the compressor and condenser, making it essential to the success of your HVAC system.
 Ensuring that the unit is clean and free of anything that could cause strain, means a more efficient system.

-You can avoid calling a professional HVAC repair technician by clearing the debris away.
+You can avoid calling a professional HVAC technician for expensive fixes by clearing the debris away.
 This is especially vital to do going into the fall and winter months.
-This upcoming time of year means more leaves and moisture from wet weather.
+The upcoming time of year means more leaves and moisture from wet weather.
 You want to ensure that your outdoor units are clear and ready for the bad weather.

 Consider HVAC Seasonal Maintenance

-Heading into a period of high usage, and a likely shift from A/C to heat, without your unit in top condition can reduce its lifespan.
+Heading into a period of high usage, and a likely shift from AC to heat, another way to prevent costly system fixes is routine maintenance.
+If your HVAC system isn’t in top condition before winter, it reduces indoor air quality and system lifespan.
 As the colder weather months roll in, you want to ensure that your HVAC unit is at its best.

 IAQ experts can provide indoor air quality recommendations, services and upgrades for your home or business.
 There are plenty of ways they can help improve the air quality in your indoor space.
 This can be a combination of:

 We often assume the air we breathe indoors is good without a second thought.
-As the fall season sends most of us back indoors, now is the time to evaluate your HVAC system and indoor air quality.
-If you are interested in protecting your home and the people in it from bacteria, viruses, mold, dust and other indoor air concerns, choosing both maintenance and IAQ upgrades together are a powerful combination.
+As the fall season sends most of us back indoors full-time, now is the time to evaluate your HVAC system and home indoor air quality.
+If you are interested in protecting your home and the people in it from bacteria, viruses, mold, dust and other indoor air concerns, choosing both maintenance and IAQ upgrades together is a powerful combination.